dineshchandvarre/Resume/README.md

 * Github
 * webhook
-* Digitalocean droplet (this is what hosts your resume)
+* Digitalocean droplet (this is what hosts the resume)

 ## What exactly happens in the pipeline

 * The resume is just a html document with CSS
 * Digitalocean droplet is running a docker host on ubuntu
-* We are running a NGINX docker container which server our static website
+* We are running a NGINX docker container which serves our static website
  -  we have mounted the folder containing resume on the docker container as a volume
  -  so whenever we change the resume.html on docker host nginx container serving the content will get the updates
 * We have installed a webhook receiver on the digitalocean droplet to receive webhooks